Detection, localisation and tracking of pallets using machine learning techniques and 2D range data: Introduction

 The adoption of the Industry 4.0 paradigm is thought to intrinsically change the nature of shop-floor and warehouse environments along many dimensions, and the use of autonomous mobile robots for inbound freight transportation and delivery is no exception \cite{DAndrea2012}.
 Traditionally, automated guided vehicles (AGVs) have been adopted in industrial environments for freight transportation and delivery under a number of assumptions, namely: \begin{enumerate} \item a well-defined, structured, and \textit{obstacle free} workspace for robot navigation, and \item unambiguous robot sensing and perception capabilities as far as their interaction with the environment is concerned. \end{enumerate} Nowadays, in spite of high levels in shop-floor and warehouse automation, such assumptions largely still hold, even in case of novel solutions proposed by the start-up ecosystem, with a few notable exceptions such as the one commercialised by Otto Motors\footnote{Web: \url{www.ottomotors.com}.} and Fetch Robotics\footnote{Web: \url{fetchrobotics.com/}.}.
 However, the tenets of the Industry 4.0 paradigm are expected to require relaxing such assumptions.
 Given the goal of providing customers with personalised and just-in-time delivery of products, it is foreseen that warehouse environments will become more \textit{dynamic} and human-friendly, and will host human-robot collaborative processes to a great extent \cite{Krugeretal2009, Heyer2010, Darvishetal2018}.
 As far as AGVs are concerned, such directives imply higher standards in autonomy, as well as more robust perception and decision making capabilities.

 Notwithstanding such ferment, pallets are still considered of the utmost importance in warehouses.
 According to a survey by Peerless Research Group\footnote{Web: \url{www.peerlessresearch.com/}.}, pallets are preferred over novel automated logistics systems for a number of reasons: purchase price ($60.9\%$ of the qualified responses), strength ($55.6\%$), durability ($54.3\%$), and reusability ($44.4\%$), just to name a few.
 Among the various materials employed for pallet design and manufacturing, wood pallets are the preferred ones.
 When asked how many pallets survey respondents are using with respect to what they did one year before, $46\%$ of them declare using approximately the same number of pallets, $42\%$ more pallets, and only $12\%$ are using fewer pallets.
-Therefore, it is possible to foresee a positive trend in pallets usage.
+These data suggest a positive trend in pallets usage.